public class IPv6Address extends IPAddress implements Iterable<IPv6Address>

 If this series has a prefix length, and the prefix length is increased, the bits moved within the prefix become zero.

-For an alternative that does not set bits to zero, use AddressSegmentSeries.setPrefixLength(int, boolean)
+For an alternative that does not set bits to zero, use AddressSegmentSeries.setPrefixLength(int, boolean) with the second argument as false.

 When the prefix is extended beyond the segment series boundary, it is removed.